-- Maintain a safe, comfortable environment for each assigned client. - Employ medical asepsis in order to minimize the transmission of disease. - Utilize the principles of body mechanics when performing all activities in the clinical setting. - Provide nursing measures that prevent musculoskeletal deformities in a client with limited mobility. - Meet patients' individualized hygiene and comfort needs. - Record information that assesses a client's fluid balance; provide measures that promote normal elimination patterns. - Institute measures that promote the integrity of the client's tissue. - Assess the client's physiological status by obtaining the vital signs with 100% accuracy. - Demonstrate the safe use of various therapies that promote adequate respirations. - Contribute to the client's medical record by following established rules of documentation.
+- Obtain CPR certification by following criteria set by the American Heart Association. - Maintain a safe, comfortable environment for each assigned client. - Employ medical asepsis in order to minimize the transmission of disease. - Utilize the principles of body mechanics when performing all activities in the clinical setting. - Provide nursing measures that prevent musculoskeletal deformities in a client with limited mobility. - Meet patients' individualized hygiene and comfort needs. - Record information that assesses a client's fluid balance; provide measures that promote normal elimination patterns. - Institute measures that promote the integrity of the client's tissue. - Assess the client's physiological status by obtaining the vital signs with 100% accuracy. - Demonstrate the safe use of various therapies that promote adequate respirations. - Contribute to the client's medical record by following established rules of documentation.